HesamFH/HesamFH/README.md

 - 👋 Hi, I’m Hesam
-- 👨🏻‍💻 C# and JavaScript Programmer
+- 👨🏻‍💻 and I'm a programmer, I guess.
-- 📚 Currently Learning More About JavaScript